mvdwetering/remote_systemmonitor/README.md

 * I want a direct integration with Home Assistant, not through an additional MQTT server

 After initially trying to build something new and fancy I decided that was going to take too much time to do properly, so hacking SystemMonitor seems the easy way out.

+## Technical debt

+Because of the quick-and-dirty way is it implemented there is are a lot of loose ends and hacks that would need to be resolved to get to a more maintainable state.
+These are just the highlights, there is more...

+The API is just the `json.dumps(original data)` which does not work well for the named tuple data types (they become strings).
+Hacks have been added to decode those strings back into datatypes as workaround.
+Proper solution would be to define an API and make it serializable.
+This might be amost the API classes as defined in the `rsm_collector_api.py`.

+API documentation would be nice instead of having to read the source.

+Repo could be split up in separate ones for API definition, HA integration and the collector.

+Probably quite some commented and unused code left.

+No unittests :(

+API does not have proper exceptions on setup and connection failure detection, but somehow it kind of seems to work?

+The "dummy" subscriptions don't seem to work properly.
+There is a `set('y', 'm', 'd', 'u')` instead, but it works...

+Actually the subscriptions are just hacked to be always enabled.
+This could be improved by either getting rid of them completely or have a way that clients can subscribe for the stuff they are interested in and the collector would then only collect data that is asked for.
+Not sure if that would be worth the effort and the amount of resources it would save.